On the instability and degeneracy of deep learning models: Main Results on Model Instability

 As a basic characteristic, S-unstable FOES model sequences have extremely sensitive probability structures.
 One aspect is that small changes in data configuration can lead to very large changes in probability.
-Consider, for example, the quantity given by which represents the biggest log-probability ratio for a one-component change in data outcomes in a FOES model with parameter \(\boldsymbol \theta_N\).
-We then have the following result prescribing the behavior of \(\DN(\boldsymbol \theta_N)\) for S-unstable FOES models.
+Consider, for example, the quantity given by

+which represents the biggest log-probability ratio for a one-component change \ak{(i.e., the data vector differs in exactly one component value)} in data outcomes in a FOES model with parameter \(\ak{\thetaN}\). \ak{This is the smallest difference possible between two data vectors, making it a good notion of a small distance in the input space and has been similarly used by \citet[][, Sec 2.2]{schweinberger2011instability}.} We then have the following result prescribing the behavior of \(\DN(\ak{\thetaN})\) for S-unstable FOES models.